 In July of 1994, the City of Gainesville entered into a contract with Waste Management of Central In July of 1994, the City of Gamesville entered into a contract with Waste Management of Central Florida, Inc., for the collection of residential solid waste and commingled recyclable collection, and another contract with Boone Waste Industries, Inc., for the collection of yard trash for recycling.
-The new another contract with Boone waste industries, inc., for the contection of yard trash for recycling.
-The ner-contract for solid waste service included a variable rate for solid waste collection service: residents paid \$13.50, 15.96 or 19.75 per month according to whether they placed 35, 64 or 96 gallous of solid waste at the curb for collection.
+The new another contract with Boone waste industries, inc., for the collection of yard trash for recycling.
+The net contract for solid waste service included a variable rate for solid waste collection service: residents part of the curb for collection.
 Recycling service was unlimited.
-While residents had been receiving survice for the culturation of nervelables since 1989, the inclumentation of this more an added brown namer bars. the curb or contection.
-Recyclaples since 1989, the implementation of this program added brown paper bags the contection or recyclaptes since 1989, the implementation of this program added brown paper bags, corrugated cardboard and phone books to the list of items recycled.
-The results of the first year of this corrugance cardooatd and prone books to the first of items recycled.
+While residents had been receiving service was unlimited.
+While residents had been receiving service was unlimited of this program added brown rapper bags. the cultivity contection.
+Recycling service was minimized.
+White resources may been receiving service the collection of recyclables since 1989, the implementation of this program added brown paper bags. the confection or recyclapies since 1989, the implementation of this program added brown paper bags, corrugated cardboard and phone books to the list of items recycled.
+The results of the first year of this corrugance cardiocate and phone books to the first of stems recycled.
 The results of the first year of this program were amazing.
-The amount of solid waste collected decreased 20% and the recyclables recovered increased 35%!
-The total disposal tonange decreased from 22,120 to 18,116.
-This resulted in a savings of \$186,200 to the residential sector, or \$7.95 per home.
+The amount of solid waste collected decreased 20% and the recyclables recovered increased 35%.
+The total disposal tonnage decreased from 22,120 to 18,116.
+This resulted in a savings of \$186,200 to the residential sector; or \$7.95 per home.

 Gainesville's move to a cart based, variable rate residential collection system did more than just increase Gamesville's move to a cart based, variable rate residential collection system did more than just increase the rate of recovery and minimize disposal needs.
-The distribution of system costs is more equitable, Residents make the choice of service delivery based on individual waste generation habits.
+The distribution of system costs is more equitable.
+Residents make the choice of service delivery based on individual waste generation habits.
 This reduces the level of subsidy that unlimited, flat rate collection systems encounter.

 Prior to variable rate pricing, the individualized cost for service was hidden.
-Residential users did a have an apparent reason for limiting their disposal habits.
-Gainesville's variable rate pricin monthly charge that is visible which has resulted in a substantial reduction of solid residents pay \$13.50, \$15.96, or \$19.75 per month according to whether they place 35, 64, or 96 gallons of solid waste at the curb for collection.
+Residential users did n have an apparent reason for limiting their disposal habits.
+Gainesville's variable rate pricing monthly charge that is visible which has resulted in a substantial reduction of solid residents pay \$13.50, \$15.96, or \$19.75 per month according to whether they place 35, 64, or 96 gallons of solid waste at the curb for collection.